OSGeo/grass/lib/python/docs/src/index.rst

 A set of packages is provided to the user in order to provide functionality at various levels:

-* **script package** provides Python interface to launch GRASS GIS modules in scripts
+* **grass.script package** provides Python interface to launch GRASS GIS modules in scripts
 * **PyGRASS** is an object-oriented Python Application Programming Interface (API) for GRASS GIS which uses the GRASS C API as backend but additionally offers a convenient interface to the GRASS GIS